labthings/picamerax/docs/faq.rst

 Python's :mod:`multiprocessing` module creates multiple copies of a Python process (usually via :func:`os.fork`) for the purpose of parallel processing.
-Whilst you can use :mod:`multiprocessing` with picamera, you must ensure that only a *single* process creates a :class:`PiCamera` instance at any given time.
+Whilst you can use :mod:`multiprocessing` with picamerax, you must ensure that only a *single* process creates a :class:`PiCamera` instance at any given time.

 The following script demonstrates an approach with one process that owns the